sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 4 - Abstract class (20 minutes)

-In this step, you are going to convert *Employee* class into an abstract class making some methods of the class abstract methods.
+In this step, you are going to do the following:

+- Convert *Employee* class into an abstract class making some methods of the class abstract methods.

 ### Concepts that are exercised